 A truck-mounted nuclear missile on parade in Red Square in the heart of Moscow.

-Since the Americans and the Soviets knew that any attack would lead to their own death, the theory of MAD stopped anyone from starting a nuclear war.
+Since the Americans and the Soviets knew that any attack would lead to their own death, no one started a nuclear war.
 Building tens of thousands of nuclear weapons seemed crazy, and the idea that so many bombs was a way to make sure we had peace is hard to believe, but history has so far shown that fear of nuclear war is a good way to stop war from happening.

 NUCLEAR WEAPONS TESTING

-Every member of the nuclear club had a testing program, in part to find out how well their latest bomb designs were working, and to show off their power.
+Every country with nuclear weapons tested them to find out how they worked and to show off.
 Because of the dangers of radioactive fallout from nuclear explosions, these tests needed to be done far from cities.
-For the Soviet Union, that meant the islands of the Arctic Ocean in Siberia.
+The Soviet Union tested in the islands of the Arctic Ocean in Siberia.
 For China, testing was done in the empty areas of Central Asia.
 For the Americans and French, nuclear testing was carried out on the islands of Micronesia in the Pacific Ocean.

-The United States had its first nuclear test after World War II, called Operation Crossroads, at Bikini Atoll in the Marshall Islands on 95 ships, including old German and Japanese ships.
-One plutonium implosion-type bomb was exploded over the fleet, while the other one was detonated underwater.
-The 40 families who had lived on the atoll were forced to move before the test.
-Even today, Bikini Atoll is too contaminated to be safe for living and the now-more-than-4000 children and grandchildren of the original islanders live on many islands, and in the United States.
+The United States had its first nuclear test after World War II at Bikini Atoll in the Marshall Islands.
+The 40 families who had lived on the atoll had to move before the test.
+Even today, Bikini Atoll is not safe to live on and the original islanders and their children have never been able to move back.

-The United States tested the first hydrogen bomb on November 1, 1952, on Enewetak, another atoll in the Marshall Islands.
-Code-named Ivy Mike, the project was led by Edward Teller.
-It created a radioactive mushroom cloud 100 miles wide and 25 miles high, killing all life on the islands that were close by.
-As was true at Bikini Atoll, the people of Enewetak had to move.
+The United States tested the first hydrogen bomb in 1952, on Enewetak, another atoll in the Marshall Islands.
+It created a radioactive mushroom cloud 100 miles wide and 25 miles high, killing all life on the islands.
+Just like at Bikini Atoll, the people of Enewetak had to move.
 In all, the United States did 43 nuclear tests on Enewetak.

-On March 1, 1954, the United States ran the Castle Bravo test, of a hydrogen bomb on Bikini Atoll.
+On March 1, 1954, the United States ran the Castle Bravo test of a hydrogen bomb on Bikini Atoll.
 Scientists were wrong about the size of the bomb.
 Instead of 5 megatons, it turned out to be 14.8 megatons, which is the largest nuclear test ever by the United States.
-Fallout from the explosion fell on the people of Rongelap and Utirik atolls and spread around the world.
+Fallout from the explosion fell on the people of Rongelap and Utirik Atolls and was carried by the wind around the world.
 Not only were the Americans wrong about the size of the blast, but they also were wrong about the wind and where the wind carried radiation from the test.
-People on other islands were not moved until three days after the test and suffered radiation sickness.
-Twenty-three people on the Japanese fishing boat Daigo Fukuryu Maru that was 50 miles away were also contaminated by fallout and got very sick.
-The test started an international movement to end nuclear testing above ground.
+People on other islands were not moved until three days after the test and many became very sick from the radiation.
+Twenty-three people on a Japanese fishing boat that was 50 miles away were also contaminated by fallout and got sick.
+After the Castle Bravo test, people around the world started to work to stop nuclear testing.